-For example, they might ask for \$75,000 - in Bitcoin, of course - within 3 days.
+For example, they might ask for \$7,000 - in Bitcoin, of course - within 3 days.
 If you fail to pay, this fee doubles.
 If a week goes by, you can kiss your data goodbye forever.

 Ransomware is terrifying.
-Trust me when I say that you want to avoid this at all costs.
+Trust us when we say that you want to avoid this at all costs.

-And while absolutely anyone can become a victim of ransomware, it's usually small and medium sized business that are targeted.
-Cyber-criminals know this is a group that typically doesn't spend excessive time or money on cyber-security.
+And while absolutely anyone can become a victim of ransomware, it's usually small and medium sized businesses that are targeted.
+Cyber criminals know this is a group that typically doesn't spend excessive time or money on cyber security.

-I don't want to bore (or scare) you with statistics, but its' estimated that 48% of businesses were attacked with ransomware.
+We don't want to bore (or scare) you with statistics, but it's estimated that more than half of businesses have been attacked with ransomware.
 That figure is rising every year.